soominkwon/Distributed-DP-CCA/README.md

 # Differentially-Private-Canonical-Correlation-Analysis (DP-CCA)

 This repository includes code and results reproduced from the paper  "Distributed Differentially-Private Canonical Correlation Analysis" by Hafiz Imtiaz and Anand D. Sarwate.
-This paper assumes an 'honest but curious' decentralized setting in which local sites would like to collaborate with a relevant remote site.
+This paper assumes an 'honest but curious' decentralized setting.

 Please refer to the original paper: https://ieeexplore.ieee.org/document/8683252